 We derive our operating revenues primarily through interest received from making real estate-related bridge and mezzanine loans and preferred equity investments.
 For the period ended December 31, 2003 and for the quarter ended March 31, 2004, interest represented approximately 98% and 100%, of our total revenues, respectively.
 We provide bridge loans secured by first lien mortgages on the property to borrowers who are typically seeking short term capital to be used in an acquisition of property.
 The bridge loans we make typically range in size from \$1 million to \$30 million and have terms of up to seven years.
-We provide real property owners with mezzanine loans that are secured by pledges of ownership interests in entities that directly or indirectly control the real property or second mortgages.
+We provide real property or second mortgages.
 These loans typically range in size from \$2 million to \$30 million and have terms of up to seven years.
 We also make preferred equity investments in entities that directly or indirectly own real property.